livinginformation/merkato/README.md

 This is the Readme for the Merkato Exchange Bot

-The Exchange bot is designed to be a profitable way to arbitrage within cryptocurrency and is underdevelopment.
+The Exchange bot is designed for arbitrage and market making within the cryptocurrency ecosystem, and is under development.

 Working specification